Pasquale Pistorio

-Pasquale Pistorio (born 6 January 1936, in Agira) is an Italian company director, ex president of STMicroelectronics and board member of Confindustria.
+Pasquale Pistorio (6 January 1936 – 26 September 2025) was an Italian semiconductor industry executive who was a company director and president of STMicroelectronics, as well as a board member of Confindustria.
 From 17 April 2007 until 3 December 2007 he was president of Telecom Italia.

+Life and career

-He graduated in Electrical Engineering, his early career was at Motorola where he became the European marketing director in 1967.
-From here his responsibility increased to Director of WorldWide Marketing, Vice President of Motorola Corporation and Director General of the International Semiconductor Division, responsible for planning, production and marketing worldwide excluding the USA.
+Pistorio was born in Agira, Italy on 6 January 1936.
+He graduated in Electronic Engineering at the Politecnico di Torino, his early career was at Motorola where he became the European marketing director in 1967.
+He later became Director of WorldWide Marketing, Vice President of Motorola Corporation and Director General of the International Semiconductor Division, responsible for planning, production and marketing worldwide excluding the USA.

-In 1980 he returned to Italy to lead the SGS group, a microelectronics company that then went on to merge with the semiconductor arm of Thompson, a French electronics company, becoming SGS-Thomson Microelectronics (now known as STMicroelectronics), a company, which under his leadership, grew to become one of the leading worldwide manufacturers of semiconductors.
+In 1980 he returned to Italy to lead the SGS group, a microelectronics company that went on to merge with the semiconductor arm of Thompson, a French electronics company, becoming SGS-Thomson Microelectronics (now known as STMicroelectronics), a company, which under his leadership, grew to become one of the leading worldwide manufacturers of semiconductors.
 In 2005 Pistorio stepped down as CEO and was named honorary president.
 Two years later he was nominated President of Telecom Italia.

 Pistorio served as vice-president of Confindustria for innovation and research from 2005 to 2008.
-He sits as an independent consultant on the board of Fiat, and also of Chartered Semiconductor.
-He is also involved with:
+He sat as an independent consultant on the board of Fiat, and also of Chartered Semiconductor.
+He was also involved with: